 John has extensive experience in fundraising, strategic planning and consensus building.
 He holds an executive MBA from Rockhurst University and bachelor’s and master’s degrees from Park University.

-Dan Fowler is an attorney and member of the law firm of Collins Fowler LLC.
+Dan Fowler is a Councilman for Kansas City’s 2nd District.
+Fowler is also an attorney and member of the law firm of Collins Fowler LLC.
 His practice focuses on business litigation, corporate and commercial law, transportation law and family law.

 Professionally Dan is a member of the Missouri Bar, where he chaired the Civil Practice and Procedure Committee from 1986-1990, the Kansas Bar, the Kansas City Metropolitan Bar Association, and the Platte and Clay Counties’ bar associations.
 He has also published articles on various aspects of litigation.continue reading